-Deasley received a BS degree in education from Hofstra University in 2004 and her master’s in sports management from the University of Southern Mississippi, where she was an assistant coach for the Lady Eagles’ soccer team.
+Deasley received her undergraduate degree from Hofstra University in 2004 and her master’s in sports management from Southern Mississippi, where she was an assistant coach for the Lady Eagles’ soccer team.

 During her senior year at Hofstra, Deasley was named Female Student-Athlete of the Year, the Colonial Athletic Association’s Defensive Player of the Year, First team All-CAA, Third Team All-American and First Team All-Region by the National Soccer Association of American and Soccer Buzz magazine.

-A member of the Irish National Team since 1999, Deasley has also played for the New York Magic, the Long Island Lady Riders and was a Women’s Premier Soccer League national champion with the Long Island Fury.
+A former member of the Irish National Team, Deasley also played for the New York Magic, the Long Island Lady Riders and was a Women’s Premier Soccer League national champion with the Long Island Fury.

 Deasley is the daughter of William and Bridget Deasley and has five brothers and four sisters.

-Three-time MACCC Coach of the Year Brendan Connolly returns for a sixth season in Ellisville.
+Three-time MACCC Coach of the Year Brendan Connolly begins his seventh season in Ellisville.

 The Belfast, Ireland, native joined the JC coaching staff in August 2011 working mostly with the goalkeepers.
 He was an assistant coach for both the men’s and women’s teams at one time and an instructor in the HPR Department.